 Many other women are concerned with too much weight, which affects not only the chances of becoming pregnant but also the health of the developing fetus.
 In addition, to overall weight, the distribution of weight has been shown to correlate with infertility issues.
-An apple-shaped women have a higher risk of infertility.
+Apple-shaped women have a higher risk of infertility.
 This is the shape associated with belly fat.
-This body-type is also associated with greater risks for pre-diabetes, diabetes type 2, heart attacks, and stroke.
+This body-type is also associated with greater risks for pre-diabetes, type 2 diabetes, heart attacks, and stroke.

 A healthy body mass index is easy to calculate.
 You can calculate your BMI here.
 A healthy weight is one that is between 18.5 kg/m-squared and 24.9kg/m-squared.
 Obesity, meanwhile, is defined in several classes.
 These classes are:

 - Overweight (not obese) includes a BMI of 25 to 29